mehranagh20/uiai2018/README.md

 # uiai2018
-AI code for participating in uiai2018
+AI code for participating in uiai2018.

 ## Strategy
-The most important one: Keep It Simple Stupid.
+The most important one: **Keep It Simple Stupid**.

-The other less important ones are present in strategy.cpp as comment.
+The other _less important_ ones are present in strategy.cpp as comment.
+## Info
+This code ranked first in second AI challenge competition of University of Isfahan.

+contact me at: mehranagh200@gmail.com